Dichroic Filter Characterizations: Dichroic Filter Characterization

 The LAMBDA 850+ covers a spectral range of 175–900~nm using a deuterium lamp for the ultraviolet region and a tungsten-halogen lamp for the visible and near-infrared regions.
 It operates with an intrinsically unpolarized light source.
 No additional polarizers or depolarizers were introduced into the optical path, ensuring that the measurements reflect the natural unpolarized response of the filters.
 The spectrophotometer is equipped with a gridless PMT, housed in a separate detection compartment, and provides a high spectral resolution of 0.05~nm.

 For our measurements, we select a wavelength range of 250-900~nm at a resolution of 2~nm, which more than spans the response band of most photon sensors.
 The dichroic filter is mounted vertically in a filter holder, which is secured to a rotating stage (see Subsection \ref{sec:filtercharacterization-setup}).
 A 3D-printed stand ensures stability and maintains the appropriate height of the filter.
 To reduce unwanted reflections or scattering from the plastic material, the stand is covered with black felt.
-The arrangement is such that emitted light passes through the central region of the dichroic filter and is directed towards a port for detection by the spectrophotometer's PMT.
+The arrangement is such that incident light passes through the central region of the dichroic filter and is directed towards a port for detection by the spectrophotometer's PMT.
+A schematic of this setup is depicted in Figure \ref{fig:spm_schermatic}.
+The cuvette is shown in the schematic for completeness, but the setup is otherwise unchanged when the cuvette is removed.

 The rotating stage allows for precise angle adjustments in 1$^{\circ}$ increments.
 Transmission measurements were taken at incidence angles from $\sim$ 0 - 75$^{\circ}$, with data recorded at 15$^\circ$ intervals.
 Here, 0$^\circ$ corresponds to normal incidence.
 Measurements beyond 75$^{\circ}$ were not feasible, as the incident beam began to clip the filter edge, leading to inconsistent transmission readings.